Bhaktha Ramadas's hymn glorifies the greatest Sri Rama Bhakta Sri Hanuman of this temple

 Legend of the temple of Sri Vaikuntha Rama

 The central sanctum sanctorum of Bhadrachalam, with the Sudarshana Chakra at the top and the miniature of the temple's deity. - courtesy- wiki commons-Prashanth.286 The present temple at Bhadrachalam was constructed by Goppanna known as Bhakta Ramdas.
 The renovation and construction of the temple premises is in itself an epic.
 The vimanam of this temple is crowned with Sudarshan chakram, which is very unique to this temple.
-In the vimanam a replica of main deity along with Rishi Bhadra is also seen.
+In the vimanam, a replica of the main deity along with Rishi Bhadra is also seen.
 This temple and its deities played an important role in the life of Ramadas.
-[Pic: The central sanctum sanctorum of Bhadrachalam, with the Sudarshana Chakra at the top and the miniature of the temple's deity. - Prashanth.286]
+[Pic: The central sanctum sanctorum of Bhadrachalam, with the Sudarshana Chakra at the top and the miniature of the temple's deity. - Courtesy: Prashanth.286]

 Sri Vaikuntha Rama